 Suddenly—bang!
 A bullet

-Enters the little house,
+came into the house,

-Flies past Khanele,
+flew past Khanele,

-And buries itself in the wall.
+and buried itself in the wall.

 “children, come with me!